SubSys/Compiler/README.md

 ```

 # Not yet supported (that immediately comes to mind)
-- Some hacky notion of type classes/overloading for special functions
 - Records (at some point in the compilation pipeline)
 - Type aliases
-- …
 - Friendly, or helpful error messages.
 I.e. Type inferences errors will currently say something like ‘unification fail’, or whatnot…
 - Whatever feature doesn’t compile ;)
 - Module System: At this stage, just to keep things simple while figuring out/implementing core features, comping single files for now…